chrisaberger/checks/index.md

 performs well on task Y.
 ```

 The lack of precision is the problem with the writing above.
-It basically reads like 'We present System X and boy it feels good!'
+It basically reads like 'We present System X and boy it feels good!
 It is unclear what 'performs well' means and no baseline is specified.
 This can setup false expectations for a reader.
 What 'performs well' is open to interpretation.
 This may mean at least an order of magnitude to the reader but your results show a 2x improvement.

 ### Fix
 ```markdown